Skip to content

 Data not showing on dashboardWrong topic formatTopic must be exactly d/{device_id}/t.

-Payload too largeJSON exceeds limitSiliconWit IO accepts up to 10KB.
+Payload too largeJSON exceeds limitSiliconWit.io accepts up to 10KB.
 Keep payloads small.

 SymptomCauseSolution